 Aneurin Bevan University Health Board supports flexible working.

-Please note that this vacancy may be withdrawn at any time should it be filled via the internal redeployment process.
+Please note that this vacancy may be withdrawn at any time if filled via the internal redeployment process.

 Job Overview